2018 K League 2: First round

+Semi-final

+Final

 The promotion-relegation playoffs were held between the winners of the 2018 K League 2 playoffs and the 11th-placed club of the 2018 K League 1.
 The winners on aggregate score after both matches earned entry into the 2019 K League 1.

 FC Seoul won 4–2 on aggregate and therefore both clubs remain in their respective leagues.